 Here is her follow up interview: Video HERE

-I think an occasional increase of up to 110-120 for a special occasion, is ok for most people, as long as it is infrequent, and brief.
+I think an occasional increase of up to 120 for a special occasion, is ok for most people, as long as it is infrequent, and brief.
 Studies show a significant increase in heart, kidney, and neurological disease risk, as well as mortality when A1c climbs from 5% (average blood sugar of 97) to 6% (average blood sugar of 125, see HERE).
 A common understanding in the medical field is that blood sugars over 140 (A1c of 6.5%) are causing damage to vital organs.
 Why then, would the ADA consider an A1c of 7% (average blood sugar of 154) controlled?
 A blood sugar that is causing damage to major organs is controlled?
 And why are many being told that blood sugars up to 180 after a meal are “normal.”
 There is a HUGE difference between what is “normal” and what is “safe.”
-Yes, many diabetics have blood sugars up to 180 after meals.
-Just because it is happening to many diabetics, that means it is considered normal??
-Diabetics dying of heart disease is also “normal.”
+Yes, many people with diabetes have blood sugars up to 180 after meals.
+Just because it is happening to many people with diabetes, that means it is considered normal??
+People with diabetes dying of heart disease is also “normal.”
 It is happening every day.
 This mentality has to stop.
 This is why there is no advancement being made in halting Type 2 diabetes.
 (Read my article “Diabetic Normal Blood Sugar is NOT Mormal Blood Sugar HERE.)
-Type 2’s should be encouraged to modify their lifestyle to reduce or eliminate these life threatening risks, as they are COMPLETELY avoidable.
+Those with Tyle 2 should be encouraged to modify their lifestyle to reduce or eliminate these life threatening risks, as they are COMPLETELY avoidable.